xXFredXx/hackOhioHtmlPage/README.md

 How to Run: Go to Veeva directory and run "python server3.py", then go to my-app directory and run "npm start".

 The google sheet is a placeholder for what would ideally be a GCP/AWS bucket or database.
 The server stays connected to the webpage and checks for file modifications.
 If file modifications are found it will wend them to the react page.

+THE PROJECT SAYS HTML, but IS A REACT APP